fbpx

 • Clotting problems that can increase the risk of spontaneous bleeding

-• Pregnancy testing and birth control—women will have regular pregnancy tests before, during and after the treatment.
+• Pregnancy testing and birth control—female patients will have regular pregnancy tests before, during and after the treatment.
 They are also required to use two forms of contraception.
 Birth control pills are safe to take alongside Accutane.
 Male patients must also use contraception during therapy because a small amount of isotretinoin ends up in the semen.

-• Prescribe antibiotics for superficial infections.
+• Prescribe antibiotics for superficial infections

-• Adjust your dose.
+• Adjust isotretinoin’s dose

 • Blood testing as needed